-I know when I first started coming to SAL, even with some real sobriety under my belt, I still wasn’t willing to admit that my life
+I know when I first started coming to SAL, I still wasn’t willing to admit that my life

 was IS unmanageable.
 I’m actually discovering the unmanageability of my life more and more all the time (and that’s not a BAD thing).